tudo-math-ls3/FeatFlow2/docs/readme.txt

-To generate FEAST documentation in HTML format type:
+To generate FEAT2 documentation in HTML format type:

   % make html